raquo/Laminar/docs/Documentation.md

 * Emitters (`onClick --> ...`) stop listening for and relaying events
 * Receivers (`href <-- ...`) unsubscribe from input streams and stop updating the element's node
-* Manually created State observables and subscriptions owned by this element are killed as well
+* Manually created subscriptions owned by this element are killed as well

 If you want to temporarily "remove" the element from the DOM, but still keep its subscriptions active, you should hide it using CSS `display: none` instead of unmounting it.